College of Engineering, Informatics, and Applied Sciences2019-2020

 Wind Energy, Graduate Certificate

-This certificate will be available Online in Fall 2020.
+This certificate is currently available to on-campus students and will be offered Online in Fall 2020.

 The WEGC is a 15-credit program that will be available to on-campus students.
 Two graduate, wind-energy specific courses concentrating on the fundamental electrical, mechanical and wind flow aspects of wind energy, and are required for all students.
 These courses provide students with the foundational material necessary to understand wind energy conversion systems.
 Three additional courses, selected from several possible course topics and disciplines, may be selected by the student to tailor their certificate toward the specialty in which they wish to work.
 Students enrolled in the program may complete the requirements concurrent with their M.S. or Ph.D. degrees, or as non-degree seeking students that intend only to earn the graduate certificate.